r-xue/ads2bibdesk/README.rst

 ~~~~~~~~~~~~
 The command line script can be installed via::

-    python setup.py install --user     # from a local copy
+    pip install --user .               $ from a local copy
-    pip install --user ads2bibdesk     # or, from PyPI
+    pip install --user -e .            # from a local copy, "Editable" install
-    pip install --user -e .            # or, "Editable" install
+    pip install --user ads2bibdesk     # from PyPI

 To have the MacOS `service <https://support.apple.com/guide/mac-help/use-services-in-apps-mchlp1012/10.14/mac/10.14>`_ (`workflow <https://support.apple.com/guide/automator/create-a-workflow-aut7cac58839/mac>`_) installed at the same time, run one of the following options instead::

-    python setup.py install --user --service                       # from a local copy
+    pip install --user --install-option="--service" .              # from a local copy
     pip install --user --install-option="--service" ads2bibdesk    # from PyPI

 The option "--service" will copy the optional MacOS workflow file ``Add to BibDesk.workflow`` to ``~/Library/Services/``, with an updated command-line script path specific for your installation.